rsand-temple/thealoneman/content/history/modern_medicine.md

 +++
 To surgeons in late 1952, they weren't practicing "old" medicine; they were standing on the cutting edge of a medical revolution that had just saved Western civilization a few years prior in WWII.

-By framing 1952 as the dawn of the modern era, we highlight a profound historical truth: they had the logic of modern medicine, even if they lacked the tools.
+By framing 1952 as the dawn of the modern medical era, we highlight a profound historical truth: doctors in 1952 had the logic of modern medicine, even if they lacked the tools.

 # Modern Medicine in 1952

 There are many aspects of 1952 medicine that would be familiar to a modern-day practitioner.
 Scrubbing for surgeries.
 Masks and gloves.
 X-rays and autoclaves.
 Charts and case notes.
 Understanding of the pathology of disease.
 Blood types and cross-matching.

-## 1. The Antibiotic Miracle is Standard
+## 1. The Antibiotic Miracle is now Standard

 For the first time in human warfare, a soldier was more likely to survive a wound infection than die from it.

 By 1952, *Penicillin* was mass-produced and ubiquitous. *Streptomycin* was treating tuberculosis, and broad-spectrum antibiotics like *Aureomycin (chlortetracycline)* and *Chloromycetin (chloramphenicol)* were actively deployed.

 Doctors fully understood microbial resistance and the necessity of sterile fields.
-The days of "laudable pus" and hoping for the best were gone; *They expected to prevent or cure infections.*
+The days of "laudable pus" and hoping for the best were gone; *Doctors in 1952 expected to prevent or cure infections.*

 ## 2. The Vascular Surgery Revolution (The Korean War Breakthrough)

-Before the Korean War, if a soldier suffered a severed major artery in a limb, the standard procedure was ligation (tying it off), which resulted in an amputation rate of about 49%.
+Before the Korean War, if a soldier suffered a severed major artery in a limb, the standard procedure was _ligation_ (tying it off), which resulted in an amputation rate of about 49%.

 In 1952, surgeons at the 121st Evac and various MASH units began practicing definitive vascular repair using fine silk sutures to stitch arteries back together.
 The amputation rate plummeted to around 13%.
 This was the birth of modern trauma surgery.